MicroEJ/docs/PlatformDeveloperGuide/mock.rst

 - Until the version 1.8, the Oracle JDK contains JavaFX, so this version allows you to use it right now in your project.

-- To use JavaFX with the JDK 11, this additional dependency must be added in your Mock project as well as your Platform project :
+- If your SDK is running on JDK 11, JavaFX must be added as an additional dependency to your Mock and Platform project.
+For that, MicroEJ Corp. provides a ready-to-use packaged module for all supported OS versions.

 ::